 The conflict between organized labor and its antagonists was rarely as blatant in Seattle as it was during the West Coast Waterfront Strike of 1934.
 This episode of Cascadian history deserves revived scrutiny as much as any such noteworthy point of local activist lore.

 The strike, in which nearly 35,000 West Coast maritime workers participated for up to 83 days, began on May 9, with more than 12,000 longshoremen initially participating, including up to 2,000 in Seattle.
 Called by the International Longshoremen’s Association (ILA) of the Pacific District, the strike was a collective response to the failure of many West Coast port bosses to comply with the National Industrial Recovery Act (NIRA), a crucial legislative element of the New Deal of 1933.
 The NIRA required “that every National Recovery Administration code, guarantee to employees the right to organize and bargain collectively without interference from their employers.”

 Similar strike-related melees occurred that week in Portland and San Francisco.
-This all transpired in a context of national anti-Communist hysteria, which Seattle’s daily papers amply demonstrated in their coverage of both the strike and the violence that surrounded it.
+This all transpired in a context of national anti-Communist hysteria, which Seattle’s daily newspapers amply demonstrated in their coverage of both the strike and the violence that surrounded it.
 On the first day of the clash at Smith Cove, while six unionists were arrested at the cove, five Communists were rounded up and arrested during a raid on Seattle’s Communist Party headquarters in Pioneer Square; the following day, twenty-eight more Communists were arrested in a second raid.
 There was also a coast-wide internecine rift between radical Communist Party members involved in the strike and the more moderate unionists who dominated the ILA leadership.
 The radicals were pressing for another Seattle General Strike, while the moderates shunned such talk, blaming the radicals in the local press for instigating the violence at Smith Cove.